tc39/notes/meetings/2025-11/november-18.md

 Presenter: Chris de Almeida (CDA)

 Next up, we have the TG3 update.
-Chris, are you ready for this?
+CDA, are you ready for this?

 CDA: Sure.
 The threat actors of TG3 continue to meet weekly to craft malicious payloads and discuss the security implications of proposals.
 If you are interested in either of those things, please join us weekly on Wednesdays.
 Thank you.

-RPR: Thank you, Chris.
+RPR: Thank you, CDA.
 After TG3 comes TG4.
 Nicolo, will you be giving us on update on source maps?

 ## TG4: Source Maps